gawainhewitt/bank_tech_test/README.md

 # Specification

+These are the specifications I was given for the task.

 Requirements

 * You should be able to interact with your code via a REPL like IRB or Node.
 (You don't need to implement a command line interface that takes input from STDIN.)